 Return and walk back the same trail to reach your car at Gorges.
-Just eight miles from Gorges State Park is Whitewater Falls, the highest waterfall in the eastern USA.
+Just eight miles from Gorges State Park is Upper Whitewater Falls, part of the highest waterfall in the eastern USA.
 See more of the best waterfalls in western North Carolina.